Our Senior Team - Bios

 Colm Kincaid was appointed Director of Consumer Protection on 1 October 2021.
 Prior to this role, he was Director of Securities and Markets Supervision, and prior to that he was Head of Consumer Protection - Policy & Authorisations Division and Deputy Head of the Legal Division at the Central Bank.
 He joined the Central Bank in 2004, having previously practised as a solicitor in London and Dublin.

-Mary-Elizabeth McMunn was appointed Director of Credit Institutions Supervision in 2018.
-She is responsible for the supervision and authorisation of banks, complex investment firms, payment and e-money institutions, and for the Registry of Credit Unions.
-Mary-Elizabeth joined the Central Bank in 1997 and prior to this appointment, held divisional management roles in the Financial Regulation: Policy & Risk Directorate, the Credit Institutions Directorate and the Insurance Supervision Directorate as well as having worked for a period in consulting.
+Mary-Elizabeth McMunn was appointed Director in 2018.
+She is responsible for the supervision and authorisation of banks, payment institutions and e-money institutions, and for the Registry of Credit Unions.
+Mary-Elizabeth joined the Central Bank in 1997 and prior to this appointment, held divisional management roles in regulatory policy, banking supervision and insurance supervision, as well as having worked for a period in consulting.

 She serves as an Alternate Member of the Supervisory Board of the ECB Single Supervisory Mechanism and the Board of Supervisors of the European Banking Authority.